JeffreyBenjaminBrown/hode/docs/ui.md

 the main window will automatically switch to the `error buffer`.
 You can also manually switch to the error buffer with `M-S-e`.
-(There are lots of ways to escape the error buffer -- for instance, by switching to the results buffer, as described above.)
+(There are lots of ways to escape the error buffer -- for instance, by switching to the subgraph buffer, as described above.)

 ## The Search Results window